thoughtspot/thoughtspot.github.io/_admin/system-monitor/overview.md

 ## Monthly Active Users

-This chart shows the number of active users in the system over the last four months and current month.
-An active user is defined as a user who has logged in at least once in the defined time interval, in this case months.
+This chart shows the number of active users in the system over the last four months, and during the current month.
+An active user is defined as a user who has logged in at least one time in the defined time interval, in this case months.

 The query for this answer is the following: